-A question that agricultural economists and wildlife specialists here at the Noble Foundation frequently are asked from Texas landowners is "What does it take for my property to qualify for the wildlife property tax exemption?"
+A question that agricultural economists and wildlife specialists here at the Noble Research Institute frequently are asked from Texas landowners is "What does it take for my property to qualify for the wildlife property tax exemption?"
 The easiest answer is to refer them to the Texas Property Tax Guidelines for Qualification of Agricultural Land in Wildlife Management Use to read the extensive explanation of requirements needed to obtain wildlife management property tax exemption.
 However, after a little reading, most people become lost in all of the associated legal and tax verbiage.
 The intent of this article is to cut through some of the complicated wording to help those with an interest get a quicker start.

 The amount of land managed for wildlife in Texas has exploded in the past 20 years and is increasing in other states across the country as well.
 For many farms and ranches in Texas, it's a wildlife enterprise that allows the family to remain in agriculture.
 Prior to 1995, wildlife management was not considered an agricultural use of property.
 However, in 1995, Texas voters approved Proposition 11, allowing land with specific management practices for wildlife to be considered agricultural use.
 This amendment is outlined in the Texas Constitution, Section 1-d-1 or open space agricultural appraisal, Article VIII.
 The requirements for the 1-d-1 or open space agricultural appraisal can be found in the Texas Tax Code, Chapter 23, Subchapter D or on the Window on State Government Web site.